 In 2022 we adopted a Stock Incentive Plan which authorizes the issuance of up to 1,500,000 shares of our common stock to persons that exercise options granted pursuant to the Plan.
+We have amended the plan in 2025 for issuance up to 2,500,000 shares of our common stock to pursuant to the Plan.
 Our employees, directors and officers, and consultants or advisors are eligible to be granted options pursuant to the Stock Incentive Plan.